bank-vaults/bank-vaults/docs/mutating-webhook/README.md

 Currently the Kubernetes Service Account based Vault authentication mechanism is used by `vault-env`, so it requests a Vault token based on the Service Account of the container it is injected into.
 Implementation is ongoing to use [Vault Agent's Auto-Auth](https://www.vaultproject.io/docs/agent/autoauth/index.html) to request tokens in an init-container with all the supported authentication mechanisms.

+Kubernetes 1.12 introduced a feature called [APIServer dry-run](https://kubernetes.io/blog/2019/01/14/apiserver-dry-run-and-kubectl-diff/) which became beta as of 1.13.
+This feature requires some changes in webhooks with side effects.
+Vault mutating admission webhook is `dry-run aware`.

 ## Deploying the webhook

 ### Helm chart